Stages of eye cancer

 Recurrent melanoma of the eye means a melanoma that has come back after it was first treated.
 It may have come back in your eye or another part of your body.

-There are other lymphomas of the eye called intraocular lymphomas.
-They use the same staging system as Non-Hodgkin lymphomas elsewhere in the body.
+But, for other lymphomas of the eye called intraocular lymphomas, they use the same staging system as for Non-Hodgkin lymphomas elsewhere in the body.

 Staging for other types of eye cancer

-Most types of eye cancer use the TNM staging system.
-But the TNM stages are slightly different depending on the type.
-For example, there are different TNM staging systems for:
+The TNM stages are slightly different depending on the type of eye cancer.
+There are different TNM staging systems for:

 • melanoma of the conjunctiva